Operational Toolset

 Approaches and methodologies are selected for both phases that allow for broad, robust, and incisive collection of information.
 Emphasis is on the need for differentiating, reliable, and quality information that leads to market insights that the competition has not uncovered.

 A powerful decision support toolset is the solid footing required for strategic and tactical marketplace decisions based on fact.
-The Breakthrough Toolkit is exactly that.
-Growth teams and marketers use the analytic lenses within the Toolkit to visualize the path to growth and business success by answering critical questions such as
+The Breakthrough Innovation Hub is exactly that.
+Growth teams and marketers use the analytic lenses within the Innovation Hub to visualize the path to growth and business success by answering critical questions such as

 • How important are our product attributes to the market, and how do the major competitors (including us) perform against those attributes?